MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/index.md

 Control commands have their own syntax (which is not part of the Kusto query language syntax, although the two share many concepts).
-In particular, control commnads are distinguished from queries by having the first character in the text of the command be the dot (`.`) character (which cannot start a query).
+In particular, control commands are distinguished from queries by having the first character in the text of the command be the dot (`.`) character (which cannot start a query).
 This distinction prevents many kinds of security attacks, simply because this prevents embedding control commands inside queries.